calchiwo/ExplainThisRepo/README.md

 - Generates a clear explanation of what the repo does
 - Writes the result to `EXPLAIN.md` in your current directory

-Useful when:
-- You open a repo and don’t know where to start
-- You’re reviewing unfamiliar code
-- You want quick context without digging through files

 ---

 ## Usage